 He received a degree from The University of Tennessee in Industrial Management in 1979 and a Masters in Liberal Studies from Oklahoma University in 1988.
-He is married to his wife Jenny, has 2 sons, a dog (Spanky), 2 cats (Sebastian and Wolfgang), and a parrot (Max).
+He has two sons, Harrison and Thomas, two dogs, Spanky and Oscar, two cats Sebastian and Wolfgang, and one wife, Jenny, who he has been married to for 30 years.

 Todd G. Birdwell has served as a director of the Company since January 1994.
 He has served on the Audit and Finance Committee of the Board of Directors since July 1994.
 Mr. Birdwell currently is a Senior Vice President and Partner of Investment and Retirement Services Group.
 From June 1998 to December 2003 he served as Vice President and Financial Consultant with Hilliard Lyons.
 From July 1992 to June 1998 he was an investment broker with Morgan Keegan.
 Prior to this, Mr. Birdwell served as Vice President of Corporate Banking with First Tennessee Bank.